trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 Create a docker image using the Azure core image class, this image contains the scoring script and the inference environment YAML file.
 While creating the image, we also include the model in the image.

 ### Deploy the model
-This involves the green dotted section in the diagram(Figure 1).
+This involves the green dotted section in the "architecture for deploying model on Azure" image above.
 We have three modules in the Azure IoT device
 * **Air quality model module** – This IoT edge module contains the image of the model.
 It received a clean / processed data from the Router module and predictions from the model.
 The predictions is sent to the router module.
 * **Router Module** – This module receives the raw data from the device, processes the data using the feature engineering scripts, the processed data is sent to the Air quality model module to get predictions.
 It also receives back the prediction from the Air Quality model module.
 The prediction and the raw data are sent to the writer module.
 * **Writer Module** – This module stores the prediction and the raw data gotten from the router module in the Azure storage.